alpha-yadav/DSA/readme.md

 Remember to adapt the code to your specific tree structure (e.g., adding parent pointers where needed).
 The choice of method depends on the constraints of your problem.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **A set of points (x, y):**  e.g., (1,2), (3,4), (5,6)
+* **An equation:** e.g., y = 2x + 1,  y = x^2,  y = sin(x)
+* **A description of the type of graph:** e.g., bar chart, pie chart, scatter plot, line graph

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can describe what the graph would look like or provide the data in a format suitable for plotting in a graphing tool (like Excel, Desmos, or GeoGebra).